How Cryptocurrency Affects Your Credit Score

 Using a credit card to buy cryptocurrency is a bit trickier.
-This type of transaction can be considered cash-equivalent, so that it may be subject to cash advance fees.
+This type of transaction can be considered cash-equivalent, so it may be subject to cash advance fees.
 Most issuers will treat these transactions like any other purchase, but some issuers have decided not to approve them since they're often considered high risk.
 If you try it and get denied by one issuer, you can always try another.

 4. Credit Cards and Cryptocurrency

 While most people use cash or checking accounts to make cryptocurrency purchases, you might be tempted to buy cryptocurrency using a credit card.
 Avoid this temptation.
-It's not a good idea to purchase an investment on a credit card since investments can be extremely volatile, especially as unpredictable as cryptocurrency.
+It's not a good idea to purchase an investment on a credit card since investments can be extremely volatile, especially ones as unpredictable as cryptocurrency.

 If you use a credit card to buy a cryptocurrency and the currency's value drops significantly the next day, you could end up owing a lot of money on your credit card.
 Top-rated credit repair companies are working on creating alternative credit scores that look at other factors besides traditional credit history when assessing someone's likelihood of paying back a loan.
 For example, they might base these scores on social media posts or shopping behavior.